jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (4) Every resolution must be recorded in writing.

 ### 102 Voting: proxies
-(1) An eligible voter may exercise the right to vote either by being present in person or by proxy.
+(1) An eligible voter may exercise the right to vote— (a) by being present in person or by audio link, audiovisual link, or other remote access facility; or (b) by proxy.
 (2) A proxy for an eligible voter is entitled to attend and be heard at a body corporate meeting as if the proxy were the eligible voter.
 (3) A proxy must be appointed by notice in writing signed by the eligible voter.
 (4) If there are 2 or more eligible voters who own 1 principal unit and they are jointly entitled to exercise 1 vote and wish to do so by proxy, that proxy must be jointly appointed by them and may be 1 of them.